mmedl94/lionfish/README.md

 We first fetch the flea dataset from 'tourr', save the species column separately, and get the unique species names as well as the feature names of our dataset.
 Then we run and store a 'guided_tour' with the 'holes' index and a 'grand_tour'.
+More information on tours can be found [here](https://ggobi.github.io/tourr/).

 ``` r
 library(tourr)